njons/Founders-and-Coders-cohort14/README.md

 # Founders-and-Coders-cohort14 (first half of learning)
 Founders and Coders offer a 16-week full-stack JavaScript course for 16 students that fulfill the [pre-requisites](https://foundersandcoders.com/apply/prerequisites/).
 The course for cohort 14 started on 2 July and ends 19 October 2018.

-Each week constsits of two days of learning (workshops, presentations and research) and two days of project work in teams of 4 people, followed by a presentation of the project outcome and struggles.
+Each week constsits of two days of learning (workshops, presentations and research) and two days of project work in teams of 4 people, followed by a presentation of the project outcome and struggles, as well as a cohort retrospective and a team retrospective to reflect on team dynamics.

 ##  Week 8 - Express.js
+### :school_satchel: Main workshop learnings:
+* Express.js and handlebars
+* Testing of Express.js routes
+* Middleware, such as bodyparser, morgan,
+* CSS animation challenge

 ### :rocket: Team project: FACr - find alumni from previous cohorts
 The project brief asked for: